What to Do After an Uber Accident

 Uber associates will need to hear about the accident from you.
 There are several ways Uber deals with insurance.
 UberX drivers have insurance built into their fee but basic drivers do not.
 In several instances, their rideshare insurance company decided not to cover the driver because there wasn’t a passenger in the car at the time, or because the driver was at fault.
 If that is the circumstance, you will have to deal with the driver’s personal insurance.

-If you've been injured in an Uber accident in the Orlando area, call Colling Gilbert Wright & Carter today at (855) 880-4741 for a free consultation.
+If you’ve been injured in an Uber accident in the Orlando area, call Colling Gilbert Wright today at (407) 712-7300 for a free consultation.
 Our auto accident attorneys serve clients throughout Florida, including Orlando, and nationwide.